abhilashjp/lookupapp/docs/how-to-verify/vatin-oman.md

 * Example VATIN: OM1100000300

-A successful verifiction of the VATIN on the taxoman lookup tool will return the following details
+A successful verification of the VATIN on the taxoman lookup tool will return the following details

 * Name
 * VATIN